Calgary Metropolitan Region Board (CMRB)

 The Calgary Metropolitan Region Board Regulation (the Regulation) was adopted by an Order in Council by the Government of Alberta and came into force on January 1, 2018.
 The passing of the Regulation and associated legislation (part 17.1 of the Municipal Government Act) authorized and required the establishment of the Calgary Metropolitan Region Board (CMRB).

-There are 10 member municipalities in the CMRB they are: City of Airdrie, City of Calgary, City of Chestermere, Town of Cochrane, Town of High River, Town of Okotoks, Rocky View County, Town of Strathmore, MD Foothills, and a portion of Wheatland County.
+There are 10 member municipalities in the CMRB they are: City of Airdrie, City of Calgary, City of Chestermere, Town of Cochrane, Town of High River, Town of Okotoks, Rocky View County, Town of Strathmore, Foothills County, and a portion of Wheatland County.

 The mandate of the Board is outlined as follows: